reizio/reiz.io/paper/paper.md

 | grep.app             | `return ((.*))(,\s*(.*))+`     | 0              | 10              |
 | grep.app (2)         | `return \(((.*))(,\s*(.*))+\)` | 9              | 1               |
 | Reiz                 | `Return(Tuple())`              | 10             | 0               |

+## Conclusion

+On all three objectives, Reiz got all the matches as true-positive due to it's nature of being able to leverage syntax trees as well as other annotations that it could collect at pre-processing stage (such as node boundaries to report the exact location) unlike others where the source code is exercised like a regular textual document.